Preet Kaur Gill MP - My Weekly Update - 20th March 2026

 🏡 The Government is cutting water bills for hundreds of thousands of households, delivering the biggest WaterSure overhaul in nearly 30 years

-⛽ Drivers’ pockets are being protected after Labour froze fuel duty
+⛽ Drivers’ pockets are being protected after the Government froze fuel duty

 🏗️ The Government is fast-tracking homes, transport and clean energy projects, investing £100 million to speed up planning approvals

-🏭 British battery start-ups can now scale up next-generation EV technology at a new world-class testing facility backed by Labour in Coventry
+🏭 British battery start-ups can now scale up next-generation EV technology at a new world-class testing facility in Coventry

 🔌 The Government is speeding up power connections for major growth projects, prioritising industry and AI data centres